Dogs (Pink Floyd song): Early versions

 The bootleg release From Abbey Road to Britannia Row: The Extraction Tapes (2014) includes a work-in-progress studio version of "Dogs."
 This version is closer musically to the official album version than the earlier "You've Got to Be Crazy" live versions, but it has distinct differences.
 Unlike the album version, it is sung almost entirely by Waters; Gilmour sings only the middle section ("And when you lose control...").
-The synthesizer solo (with barking dog effects) is missing (accounting for the track's duration of just under 14 minutes, in contrast to the 17-minute version on Animals), and some of the lyrics are different, most notably in the closing "Who was..." verse.
+The mesmeric synthesizer solo (with barking dog effects) is missing (accounting for the track's duration of just under 14 minutes, in contrast to the 17-minute version on Animals), and some of the lyrics are different, most notably in the closing "Who was..." verse.

 Live versions

 The song was performed nightly during the 1977 tour.
-Gilmour would sing all but the last section and played his acoustic parts on electric guitar, making it easy to switch between lead and rhythm with his Telecaster played in D standard tuning.
+Gilmour would sing all but the last section with Gilmour and Wright harmonizing during the "And when you lose control" part.
+Gilmour played his acoustic parts on electric guitar, making it easy to switch between lead and rhythm with his Telecaster played in D standard tuning.
 Some solos were different from the studio version and before the final guitar solo Gilmour would perform an extra solo.
 Waters would sing the "who was born in a house full of pain" section.
 Then for the last part, Waters would sing "breaking away from the pack" with Gilmour and Wright singing a round (similarly to performances on the 1974/75 Gotta Be Crazy tour) and both Gilmour and Waters singing the final "who was dragged down by the stone".

 Waters regularly performed the song on his In the Flesh Tour, with Jon Carin and Doyle Bramhall II replacing Gilmour on vocals and guitars, respectively.
 Waters also performed the song to open the second set of his Us + Them Tour shows, with Dave Kilminster and Jonathan Wilson on guitars, and the latter on vocals.
 However, despite Wilson replacing Gilmour's role on vocals during this tour, the sample of Gilmour's voice echoing the word "stone" from the original studio recording was utilized on a backing track during the middle section.